 When it comes to effectively treating drug and alcohol addiction, the treatment professionals at Enterhealth agree that a successful recovery is most often the result of multiple components working together to treat not just the addiction, but also the underlying psychological issues, physical ailments and real-life stressors which may have shaped the addiction in the first place.

 Addiction treatment involves people from all walks of life and all stages of addiction.
 It’s not strange to see adults with powerful corporate jobs who have been maintaining habits for decades working on their recovery alongside high school and college-aged kids whose addictions rapidly spiraled out of control within a few months or years.

 For these reasons and more, Enterhealth believes that the best approach to addiction treatment is a holistic one which pairs each individual patient with the best components of treatment to suit their needs.
 This means that the individual components of a successful recovery for one person aren’t necessarily be the same for everyone and that all patients will have a customized plan.

 Continuum of Care: Elements of Multidimensional Treatment

 If you’ve done any research on addiction treatment or been in the addiction-treatment field, you’ve probably heard the term “continuum of care,” which refers to the various components of the addiction treatment process.
 For those who aren’t familiar with the concept, it generally goes like this: Patients are usually admitted and interviewed at an inpatient treatment facility, where they begin to detox (also known as medically assisted withdrawal stabilization).
-Following detox they can begin inpatient treatment.
+Following drug and alcohol detox, they can begin inpatient treatment.
 After their stay at inpatient, they transition either back to their home or to a sober-living house, and they continue with their treatment through an outpatient facility.
 That’s a broad overview, and there are always exceptions, so let’s go a little more in-depth.